jane-gray/analysisR/README.md

 # Analysis Using R for Social Scientist
-Data analysis using R for Social Scientist (focusing on health sociology and demography)
+<H3> Data analysis using R for Social Scientist (focusing on health sociology and demography) <H3>

-This respiretory contains data analysis methodology using R for social scientist from beginning to advanced level.
+*This respiretory contains data analysis methodology using R for social scientist from beginning to advanced level.*

 You can find :
 1) Basic codes